Learn the common signs of mental illness in adults and adolescents.

 Or in a crisis, text "NAMI" to 741741

-NAMI is currently seeking proposals for Virtual NAMICon 2021 that encourage mental health education and innovation and are informed by theory, research and practice.
-As a completely virtual event, this is an opportunity to showcase your research to a global audience in a convenient, travel-free format.
+NAMI seeks proposals that encourage mental health education and innovation and are informed by theory, research and practice.

 The Call for Proposals form can only be completed and submitted online.
 The form should be completed in one sitting and may take up to 45 minutes to complete.
-You MUST submit by January 29, 2021.
-Notification of acceptance will be sent by March 26, 2021.
+NAMICon 2021 Call for Proposals closed February 5, 2021.
+Notification of acceptance will be sent by April 2, 2021.